About The Fat Cap, And Busting The Myth That Melting Fat Penetrates Meat

 Consider this myth busted.

-If you coated the meat with a wonderful spice rub, it will remain on the fat and not get onto or into the meat.
-But much of that flavor will drip off and if you have a drip pan, make great gravy.
-Alas, the flavor will not be on or in your meat surface.
+Spices do not penetrate muscle, but they do flavor the surface and help form the crust.
+If you coated the meat with a wonderful spice rub, it will remain on top of the fat and not get onto the meat.
+Much of that flavor and expense will drip off.

 When to leave a fat cap on